Return to Risk

 processes (Hawking radiation), and concludes that there is no danger.
 (See page 12,

 equation 19.)
-The idea that Hawking radiation might not work is not explored.
+The idea that Hawking radiation might not work, as is suggested by several papers listed below,

-work in the paper listed above, which is now questioned by the paper below that.
+work in the paper listed below, which is now questioned by the paper below that.
 While discussing cosmic

 rays the report concludes that "the worst-case scenario cannot be excluded based on these data